pifroggi/vs_colorfix/README.md

 Reference clip where the colors are taken from.
 Recommended higher than 8-bit to avoid banding.

 __*`wavelets`*__
-Number of wavelets in the range 1-10.
+Number of wavelets in the 1-10 range.
 3-5 seems to work best in most cases.
 Higher means a more global color match and wider bloom/bleed.
 Lower means a more local color match and smaller bloom/bleed.
 Too low and the reference clip will become visible.
 Test values 3 and 8 and this will become more clear.